PseudoDevs/IamGhost/abcmd9.md

-Last updated: 2024-04-05 17:48:35
+Last updated: 2024-04-05 17:49:08
-Random Quote: Sorry Peter, we're grown-ups now, we can't fly to Netherland with you anymore. - Ted Mosby
+Random Quote: Summer will end soon enough, and childhood as well.  -  Eddard Stark